-PATH A list of directory paths which will be searched when a command is issued LD_LIBRARY_PATH colon-separated set of directories where libraries should be searched for first HOME indicate where a user's home directory is located in the file system.
+PATH PATH is an environmental variable in Linux and other Unix-like operating systems that tells the shell which directories to search for executable files (i.e., ready-to-run programs) in response to commands issued by a user.
+It is widely considered to be the single most important environmental variable.
+LD_LIBRARY_PATH colon-separated set of directories where libraries should be searched for first HOME indicate where a user's home directory is located in the file system.
 PWD contains path to current working directory.
 OLDPWD contains path to previous working directory.
 TERM specifies the type of computer terminal or terminal emulator being used SHELL contains name of the running, interactive shell.
 PS1 default command prompt PS2 Secondary command prompt HOSTNAME The systems host name USER Current logged in user's name DISPLAY Network name of the X11 display to connect to, if available.